Tallahatta Creek

 Tallahatta Creek is a stream in the U.S. state of Mississippi.
+It is a tributary of the Chunky River.
+Tributaries of Tallahatta Creek include Bogue Flower and Bogue Statinea.

 Tallahatta is a name derived from the Choctaw language meaning "white rock".
 A variant name is "Tallyhatta Creek".

+During William Tecumseh Sherman's Meridian campaign, Major General James B. McPherson ordered troops under the command of Brigadier General Alexander Chambers to defend a train bridge over Tallahatta Creek.
+This bridge allowed the Union Army to remain supplied during the destruction of Meridian.